| OVERVIEW HISTORY ACTORS MAPS DIMENSIONS: ecosystemwildlife

 request for an injunction, permitting reintroduction efforts to

+proceed while the case was heard.
 The wolves were being transported to release pen in Yellowstone

 and Idaho in early January when the Farm Bureau secured an administrative